 Tears had welled up the in waitress’s eyes and failing to hold it together she began crying she also ran to go hide in the manager’s office.
 As the door slammed behind her the manager looked up to see who had come in and couldn’t help but roll his eyes.

 “What happened this time?”

 “Why do you have to take that tone!
 I was just trying to do what you told me and make people have a better time while here and she, she yelled at me.”

-It took an effort not roll his eyes again but he pulled it off and heaved a sigh.
+It took an effort not to roll his eyes again but he pulled it off and heaved a sigh.